 General financial aid information is available online: mendocino.edu/student-services/financial-aid

-To be eligible for the program, applicants should have completed and passed WOD-70A and WOD-70B, a cabinetmaking and millwork course, offered through Mendocino College at the Laytonville site or at the Krenov School in Fort Bragg.
+To be eligible for the program, applicants should have completed and passed WOD-70A and WOD-70B, a cabinetmaking and millwork course, offered during the Summers here at the at the Krenov School in Fort Bragg.
 An equivalent course can also be substituted for these courses.
 Equivalency can be woodworking instruction at another institution, or practical experience.
 If you using other coursework or experience to apply, you will be required to fill out a Prerequisite Course Equilivency Form which will help us determine if you meet the minimum qualifications for our program.
+This form is included with the application form.